Skip to content

 How do I find the GUID for a specific folder?

-You can find the GUID (Globally Unique Identifier) by checking the Registry Editor.
+You can find the GUID (which stands for Globally Unique Identifier) by looking in the Registry Editor.
 Navigate to 🗝️HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FolderDescriptions.
 Each sub-key represents a folder and contains a unique CLSID value that Windows uses to identify the system namespace object internally.

 Was this guide helpful?